Czhiheng/CShortVideo/README.md

 A short video recording of the project, imitate WeChat small video.

-Simple to use, you need to _#import “CRecordViewController.h”_ _first，and next：
+Simple to use, first,add the CShortVide folder to your project next，you need to _#import “CRecordViewController.h”_ ，and next：

 ```